mentalisttraceur/python-raise/README.rst

 and I'm submitting it to the world in the hope that others will either find it useful and build upon it or point out flaws in my approach.

+If you have a more specific "why" question, I recorded my reasons for a lot of my specific choices here in the `<Design Decisions>`_ section.

 Versioning
 ----------